China, Hong Kong stocks rise as yuan depreciation fears ease

 "Some bold investors are going back into the market, chasing hot concepts, but I don't think they would hold the shares for a long time."

-The Hong Kong market was also calmer, with both the Hang Seng index .HSI and the Hong Kong China Enterprises Index .HSCE up 0.2 percent at midday.
+The Hong Kong market was also calmer, with both the Hang Seng index and the Hong Kong China Enterprises Index up 0.2 percent at midday.

 In a sign of improving confidence in the mainland market, the outstanding margin loans - money investors borrowed from brokerages to buy stocks - increased slightly over the past week, signalling an end to weeks of rapid deleveraging.

-Investor interest in listed state-owned companies was also rekindled by a stock ownership incentive plan announced by Chinese liquor maker Wuliangye Yibin 000858.SZ.
+Investor interest in listed state-owned companies was also rekindled by a stock ownership incentive plan announced by Chinese liquor maker Wuliangye Yibin.

-Reform expectations pushed up prices of state firms including Luoyang Glass (600876.SS) and Guangdong Electric Power 000539.SZ.
+Reform expectations pushed up prices of state firms including Luoyang Glass and Guangdong Electric Power .

 Many Tianjin-based companies, which slumped on Thursday following explosions in the northeastern port city, rebounded.
 Nearly a dozen companies issued statements saying their losses were limited.